Key Stage 4 (Y10 - 11) Curriculum

 Core Subjects

-In English students study and prepare for GCSEs in English Language and English Literature.
-In Science students embark on a programme of study for GCSEs in Biology, Chemistry and Physics.
-Later in KS4 discussions are held with students and parents about the appropriate final GCSE Entry - separate GCSEs in the three Sciences or Combined Science (equivalent to 2 GCSEs).
-In Maths students prepare for GCSE Mathematics, with an option later in KS4 for some students to complete a Further Mathematics qualification.
+In Science, students embark on a programme of study for GCSEs in Biology, Chemistry and Physics.
+Later in KS4 decisions will be made about the appropriate final GCSE entry – separate GCSEs in the three Sciences or Combined Science (equivalent to 2 GCSEs).

-Other Subjects
+Other GCSE Subjects

 The wide range of other subjects available allows all students to personalise their learning and pursue their own strengths, interests and aspirations for the future.